Text: Paul Hofman

 Art form

-As an ambassador and as drag queen, she is brimming with energy.
-However, Envy does have some concerns.
-That is the fear that we are going back in time.
-I think that we as LHBT-ers are not yet protected enough when it comes to discrimination and violence.
-That really has to change.
-I have a lot of faith in the openness of the new generation.
-Unfortunately, they are not yet the leaders of the future.
-I hope to see every member of our community loving whomever he/she wants in freedom.
+As an ambassador and as adrag queen she overflows with energy.
+Envy does have some worries.
+‘There is the fear that we will go backwards.
+I think we as LGBT people are still not sufficiently protected when it comes to discrimination and violence.
+That really needs to change.
+I have great faith in the openness of the new generation.
+Unfortunately they are not yet the leaders of tomorrow.
+I hope to live to see a time when every member of ourcommunity can freely love whoever they want.’

-When we ask her who she considers her role model, Envy says without hesitation: ‘It’s my mother.
-When she had me, she had to give up a lot at a young age to give me a better future.
-As a 24-year-old with a four-year-old child, she emigrated illegally to another country.
-There are many who would not do the same.
-She succeeded and I am eternally grateful for that.’
+When we ask her who she regards as her greatest example Envy replies without hesitation: ‘That is my mother.
+When she had me she had to give up a lot at a young age to give me a better future.
+At 24, with a four-year-old child, she emigrated illegally to another country.
+Not many would do that.
+She succeeded and I am eternally grateful for it.’

 Pride ambassador since 2022